 The International Federation of Coalitions for Cultural Diversity (IFCCD) is the voice of cultural professionals around the world.
-It brings together some thirty organizations representing creators, artists, independent producers, distributors, broadcasters and publishers in the book, film, television, music, live performance and visual arts sectors.
+It brings together some thirty organizations representing creators, artists, independent producers, distributors and publishers in the book, film, television, music, live performance and visual arts sectors.

 The Federation is incorporated in Canada and its General Secretariat is located in Montreal.
 The French Coalition for Cultural Diversity represents the IFCCD at UNESCO in Paris.